piumini123/HOSPITAL-EMERGENCY-ROOM-DASHBOARD/README.md

 - **Consistent Traffic:** Across all days (around 14.3%)

 ## 📁 Project Files
-- `Hospital ER_Data.csv` – Raw data file used to create the dashboard.
+- <a href=https://github.com/piumini123/HOSPITAL-EMERGENCY-ROOM-DASHBOARD/blob/main/Hospital%20ER_Data.csv>`Hospital ER_Data.csv`</a> – Raw data file used to create the dashboard.
 - `page1.JPG` – Screenshot of the **Monthly View**.
 - `page2.JPG` – Screenshot of the **Conditional View**.
 - `page3.JPG` – Screenshot of the **Patient Details**.